icerpc/icerpc-docs/pages/docs/slice/language-guide/operation.md

 ## Operation basics

+WIP

+An operation describes a RPC, with:
+ - a name (the operation name).
+This name is critical since it communicates to the remote service the agreed-upon format for the request and response payloads.
+With Slice, this agreed-upon format uses a Slice encoding (Slice1 or Slice2).
+ - the parameters to encode into the request payload
+ - the return type to encode into the response payload
+ - optionally, the exception(s) that can be encoded into the response payload

 You can only define an operation within an [interface](interface).
-An operation describes the payload of a request for this operation and the payload of the corresponding response.

 For example: